NMDGF Fishing News

 It is illegal to possess, transport or stock live game fish into any water (except in the water where legally caught) without a permit from the New Mexico Department of Game and Fish (NMDGF).

-Baitfish use now allowed in Regular Trout Waters with updated baitfish species by drainage and body of water.
-Processed and packaged fish are no longer considered baitfish and can be used statewide where bait use is legal.
+Baitfish use is allowed in Regular Trout Waters as allowed.
+Processed and packaged fish are not considered baitfish and may be used statewide where bait use is legal.
 Bullfrogs, dead or alive, cannot be used as bait.

-Licenses and permits can be purchased online: www.wildlife.state.nm.us.
-The NMDGF Information Center is open Monday–Friday from 8 a.m.–5 p.m., except holidays, to answer questions and assist with purchases: 1-888-248-6866.
-Extended hours for the new license year are Saturday, March 31, and Sunday, April 1, from 8 a.m.–1 p.m.
-Licenses and permits also may be purchased at local vendors or any NMDGF office.
+Licenses and stamps can be purchased online: www.wildlife.state.nm.us beginning March 23, 2020.
+The NMDGF Information Center is open Monday–Friday from 8 a.m.–5 p.m., except holidays, to answer questions and sell licenses: 1-888-248-6866.
+Licenses and stamps also may be purchased at local vendors or any NMDGF office.

 50% Discounts for Resident Military and Veterans

-esidents of New Mexico who are active duty military or veterans can receive 50% discounts on licenses, permits and stamps.
-See page 4.
+Residents of New Mexico who are active duty military or veterans can receive 50% discounts on licenses, permits and stamps.

 Boating Regulations and Registration

 Designations for Special Trout Waters are easy to identify.
 Signs are posted at each location with bag limits and tackle restrictions for Red Chile Water, Green Chile Water and Xmas Chile Water.
-See pages 18–21 for complete information and locations.
+See Special Trout Waters.